davisonio/davison.io/_pages/elsewhere.md

 permalink: /elsewhere/
 ---

-Here's where you can find me elsewhere on the Web.

 - [Amazon](https://www.amazon.co.uk/gp/profile/AQ1PI9JYK1YBD) - reviews of products
 - [Atom](https://atom.io/users/davisonio) - my packages and themes for my editor of choice
 - [BetaList](https://betalist.com/@davisonio) - joining new startups